 - 2 15 ounce cans of Muir Glen Organic Tomato Sauce (see notes)

 - 2 garlic cloves, minced.
-I use a microplane zester for this.
+I use a microplane zester to mince the garlic.

 - 1/3 cup of red wine.
 I used a Cabernet Sauvignon.
 Use a wine that you'd drink.